tdcosim/TDcoSim/docs/user_guide/examples/Example_1_test_of_DER_RT_and_trip.md

 # Example 1: Test Example with Single Distribution System comparing the impact of DER Tripping with DER riding through fault.

 In this test, the TDcosim tool is tested for three different scenarios:
-1. With distribution system connected to Bus 50, 51 and 25 of 68 bus system where the DER penetration level is 2% of distribution system load
+1. With distribution system connected to Bus 59 of 68 bus system where the DER penetration level is 2% of distribution system load (PV placed at bus 50, 51 and 25 in IEEE-123 bus distribution system)

 ```json
 {